 Temporary Banking Facilities.
-The New York Regional Office will expedite any request to operate temporary banking facilities by an institution whose offices have been damaged or that desires to provide more convenient availability of services to those affected by the severe weather.
-In most cases, a telephone notice to the FDIC will suffice initially.
-Necessary written notification can be submitted later.
+The Kansas City Regional Office will expedite any request to operate temporary banking facilities by an institution whose offices have been damaged or that desires to provide more convenient availability of services to those affected by the severe weather.
+In most cases, a telephone notice to the FDIC will suffice initially, and necessary written notification can be submitted later.